knetikmedia/knetikcloud-javascript-client/docs/PaymentsPayPalClassicApi.md

 Finalizes a billing agreement after the user has accepted through PayPal

-Returns the ID of the new payment method created for the user for the billing agreement.
+Returns the ID of the new payment method created for the user for the billing agreement. &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; PAYPAL_CLASSIC_ADMIN or owner

 ### Example
 ```javascript